devjunhong/devjunhong.github.io/_posts/2020-05-02-module_2_how_to_design_data.md

 ```

+### Combine design function and data

+In the previous [post](https://devjunhong.github.io/how%20to%20code/module_1b_how_to_design_functions/), we've took look how to design a funciton.
+Since we work closely with data and function, we need to understand how to do both in terms of using design receipe.
+When we want to build a function that consumes non-primitive data, we can copy the template we've wrote in design receipe.

 ### Tips
 - '#;': This will comment out following open bracket and close bracket.
 So in the following example, the right next define statement will be commented out because of '#;'.
 ```